catseye/Lariat/README.md

 [this article on Destructorizers](http://github.com/cpressey/Destructorizers).
 In fact, this use case of "taking apart" lambda terms was one of the major motivations for formulating the destructorizer concept.
 This is what allows the ADT to be "total".
-(In retrospect, I'm not certain whether this conveys any major advantage; lots of classic ADTs, like those for stacks and queues, are not total, yet they serve perfectly well as definitions.
-But, this is how the dice landed for Lariat, and this is the way it shall stay for now.)

 When working with lambda terms, one is often concerned with comparing two lambda terms for equality, modulo renaming of bound